-My wife thought I was going through a mid-life crisis which I probably was but I learned an immensely valuable life lesson which also helped me enormously when speaking in public.
+My wife thought I was going through a mid-life crisis.
+I probably was but I learned an immensely valuable life lesson which also helped me enormously when speaking in public.

 For those of you who don’t know the ‘fire walk’ is where you walk over fifteen feet of burning coals in your bare feet.

 Where I consciously choose to focus my attention in any given moment will determine the way I think, feel and move.

-I focused my attention on striding across the finish line leaping into the air with a huge smile on my face as I high fived Tony Robbins in awe of my success also helped a great deal.
+I focused my attention on striding gracefully across the finish line.
+The leaping into the air with a huge smile on my face as I high fived Tony Robbins in awe of my success.

 Imagine what would have happened if half way across the coals I found myself saying:

-As silly as it may sound as the old saying goes ‘don’t knock it until you’ve tried it‘ because it works.
+As silly as it may sound as the old saying goes, ‘don’t knock it until you’ve tried it‘ because it works.